 The truth is, backpacking around the world is cheaper than you actually think.
-Best tool when it comes to backpacking or traveling around the world is looking for opportunities and be willing to take them.
+The best tool when it comes to backpacking or traveling around the world is looking for opportunities and be willing to take them.
 Don’t let your empty wallet, cultural mindset or work stop you from taking that trip of a lifetime.

 Having traveled to over 30 countries in the world and backpacking in my own country – Kenya, I have found a number of tools and hacks that have helped me enjoy my trips on a budget.

 For a backpacker, I expect you are on a budget and would want to cut accommodation costs as much as possible.
-Thanks to the rise of Sharing economy concept, now you can stay anywhere in the world for almost free.
+Thanks to the rise of the Sharing Economy concept, now you can stay anywhere in the world for almost free.

 Airbnb: Airbnb is an Accommodation share economy website just like Uber (ridesharing), Vayable (tours), BlaBlaCar (ridesharing) and EatWith (meals).
 With this Application, you get to choose from a wide pool of hosts who are willing to rent out a room to you at a cheap price.
 You also get advice on cheap deals in the area.

 Couchsurfing: Couchsurfing is one of the best share economy websites I have used.
 You get hosted by a local Couchsurfer in their home for free.
 You may be lucky to have a room but most the time you get a couch or an air mattress.
 The good thing about Couchsurfing is that you meet amazing people who are willing to backpack, take road trips and attend local meetups with you for free.